Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 It might be a bitwise problem.
 Was not, just was idiot in how I wrote the code and had an extra loop.

 Also did most rainwater medium. got it first try after not having done it in forever.

+## Day 46: 11/8/25: Did Linked List Problem
+Did a linked list problem where you had to go through a linked list and return all numbers greater to the right.
+My solution was not optimal but it got on the board so that works I guess.